How To Create A Content Marketing Strategy For Your Law Firm Website

 If you’ve been running a website for any amount of time you probably are aware of the saying “content is King” — and there’s good reason for that.
 Websites need solid content to rank well, to engage readers, and to entice potential leads to turn into clients.

 So you say you’re not a ‘writer’ or you’re not sure where to even begin?
 Luckily for you that’s where this content marketing strategy guide for your law practice comes in.

 Why a content marketing strategy is important for your law firm

-While most aspects SEO and digital marketing can be pretty technical, content is one of the areas where creativity is rewarded.
+While most aspects of digital marketing and SEO for law firms can be pretty technical, content is one of the areas where creativity is rewarded.
 With a solid content strategy you can make your website stand out from the rest.